Dark-Matter-Deficient Galaxies from Collisions: A New Probe of Bursty Feedback and Dark Matter Physics: Star formation in gas remnants

 with $c_s = \sqrt{T k_B/(\mu m_p)}$ and $\mu=2.3$.

-Figure~\ref{fig:BKE20_compare} shows $b_T$ for the 2a benchmark ($\gamma=1$, left panels) and the 2b benchmark ($\gamma=0.1$, right panels) at $t=0.4$ Gyr (top) and $1.0$ Gyr (bottom).
-The eventual locations of BDDG formation are enclosed by white circles.
+\autoref{fig:BKE20_compare} shows $b_T$ for the 2a benchmark ($\gamma=1$, left panels) and the 2b benchmark ($\gamma=0.1$, right panels) at $t=0.4$ Gyr (top) and $1.0$ Gyr (bottom).
+The eventual locations of DMDG formation are enclosed by white circles.
 In the central collision region, the $\gamma=0.1$ case exhibits systematically higher $b_T$, corresponding to enhanced star formation.
-Moreover, in the $\gamma=1$ run the gas remnants fragment into three BDDGs, whereas in the $\gamma=0.1$ run only a single remnant forms.
+Moreover, in the $\gamma=1$ run the gas remnants fragment into three DMDGs, whereas in the $\gamma=0.1$ run only a single remnant forms.
 Similar behavior is observed across multiple paired simulations.

-Figure~\ref{fig:BKE20_mass} compares the mass evolution of the most massive BDDGs in the 2a ($\gamma=1$) and 2b ($\gamma=0.1$) simulations.
-In the weakened gravitational binding scenario ($\gamma=0.1$), efficient star formation produces a larger BDDG mass after the collision.
+\autoref{fig:BKE20_mass} compares the mass evolution of the most massive DMDGs in the 2a ($\gamma=1$) and 2b ($\gamma=0.1$) simulations.
+In the weakened gravitational binding scenario ($\gamma=0.1$), efficient star formation produces a larger DMDG mass after the collision.
 Continued star formation beyond 2~Gyr steadily depletes the gas, leading to a decreasing gas fraction.
 In the $\gamma=1$ case, star formation also reduces the gas fraction, but with much lower efficiency, leaving a substantial gas reservoir even at 5~Gyr.
-In both cases, the total BDDG mass changes only modestly, increasing from $11\times10^{8}~\rm M_{\odot}$ ($2.3\times10^{8}~\rm M_{\odot}$) to $15\times10^{8}~\rm M_{\odot}$ ($2.6\times10^{8}~\rm M_{\odot}$) in the $\gamma=0.1$ ($\gamma=1$) simulation.
+In both cases, the total DMDG mass changes only modestly, increasing from $11\times10^{8}~\rm M_{\odot}$ ($2.3\times10^{8}~\rm M_{\odot}$) to $15\times10^{8}~\rm M_{\odot}$ ($2.6\times10^{8}~\rm M_{\odot}$) in the $\gamma=0.1$ ($\gamma=1$) simulation.